otavioschwanck/github-pr-reviewer.nvim/README.md

   -- Key to jump to previous hunk (only works in review mode) prev_hunk_key = "<C-k>",

-  -- Key to go to next file in quickfix (only works in review mode) next_file_key = "<C-l>",
+  -- Key to go to next modified file (only works in review mode) next_file_key = "<C-l>",

-  -- Key to go to previous file in quickfix (only works in review mode) prev_file_key = "<C-h>",
+  -- Key to go to previous modified file (only works in review mode) prev_file_key = "<C-h>",
 })
 ```